 If the time zone is set to your time zone, please follow the directions in the next method.

 Turn on or off automatic time and time zone

-Step 3: We recommend you turn off Set time zone automatically option if you haven’t turned on location service.
-The Set time zone automatically works great only when your location is available.
-So if you have turned off location service to improve privacy, please turn off Set time zone automatically option.
+Step 3: We recommend you turn off the Set time zone automatically option if you haven’t turned on the location service.
+The Set time zone automatically works excellent only when your location is available.
+So if you have turned off the location service to improve privacy, please turn off the Set time zone automatically option.

 Method 3 of 5

 The Windows time service is responsible for displaying the correct date and time.
 If the service is stopped or configured to start manually, Windows 10 might display an incorrect date and time.
 Here is how to start the Windows time service:

 Step 1: In the Start menu or taskbar search box, type Services.msc, and then press Enter key.
 If the search is not working, please type Services.msc in Run command box (use Windows logo + R hotkey to open Run) and then press Enter.

 Step 2: Once the Services window is launched, look for an entry named Windows Time.